South Carolina Eviction Process: A Guide to Legally Removing a Tenant

-• Unconditional Quit Notice: If the tenant has participated in illegal activity on the premises of the rental unit, then the landlord can give the tenant an unconditional quit notice.
-This notice will inform the tenant that because of the tenant's illegal actions, the landlord is terminating the rental agreement and will file an eviction lawsuit against the tenant immediately (see S.C.
-Code Ann. § 27-40-710(B)).
+• Unconditional Quit Notice: If the tenant has participated in illegal activity on the premises of the rental unit, the landlord can give the tenant an unconditional quit notice.
+This means the tenant doesn't get a chance to fix the issue and must move out immediately.
+The landlord can file an eviction lawsuit right away.
+(S.C.
+Code § 27-40-710(B) (2025).)

-If the landlord does not have legal cause to terminate the lease or rental agreement, then the landlord must wait until the term of the tenancy has expired before expecting the tenant to move.
-In some cases, the landlord may still need to give the tenant written notice to move.
+If the landlord doesn't have legal cause to terminate the lease or rental agreement, they must wait until the tenancy has expired before expecting the tenant to move.
+In some cases, the landlord might still need to give the tenant written notice to move.

-To terminate the tenancy of a month-to-month tenant, the landlord must give the tenant a 30-day notice.
-This notice must inform the tenant that the landlord is terminating the month-to-month tenancy and that the tenant must move out by a certain date, not less than 30 days from the date of the notice.
-If the tenant does not move out by that day, the landlord can file an eviction lawsuit against the tenant (see S.C.
-Code Ann. § 27-40-770).
-South Carolina Notice Requirements to Terminate a Month-to-Month Tenancy has more information on this topic.
+• Month-to-Month Tenancy: To terminate a month-to-month tenancy, a South Carolina landlord must give the tenant a 30-day notice.
+This notice should inform the tenant that the landlord is terminating the tenancy and that the tenant must move out by a deadline that's not less than 30 days from the date of the notice.
+If the tenant doesn't move out by the deadline, the landlord can file for eviction.
+(S.C.
+Code § 27-40-770 (2025).)

-If the landlord wants the tenant to move but the tenant has a fixed-term lease and the landlord does not have legal cause to evict the tenant, then the landlord must wait until the end of the lease term before expecting the tenant to move.
-The landlord is not required to give the tenant notice to move unless the lease specifically requires it.
-The landlord can instead expect the tenant to move by the end of the lease term.
+• Fixed-Term Lease: If the landlord wants the tenant to move but the tenant has a fixed-term lease and there is no legal cause for eviction, the landlord must wait until the end of the lease term before expecting the tenant to move.
+The landlord isn't required to give the tenant notice to move unless the lease specifically requires it.
+The landlord can simply expect the tenant to move out by the end of the lease term.

 Tenant Eviction Defenses

-Even though a landlord may have a valid legal reason to evict a tenant, the tenant may still decide to fight the eviction.
-The tenant may also have a valid legal defense against the eviction, such as the landlord discriminating against the tenant or the landlord failing to maintain the rental unit.
+Even though a landlord might have a valid legal reason to evict a tenant, the tenant may still decide to fight the eviction.
+The tenant could have a valid legal defense against the eviction, such as the landlord illegally discriminating against the tenant or failing to maintain the rental unit.
 The tenant's decision to fight the eviction could lead to the eviction lawsuit costing more or the tenant remaining in the rental unit for longer.
-Tenant Defenses to Evictions in South Carolina has more information on possible defenses available to tenants.

-The only way a landlord can remove a tenant from a rental unit is for the landlord to win an eviction lawsuit against the tenant.
+The only way a landlord can remove a tenant from a rental unit is by winning an eviction lawsuit against the tenant.
 Even then, the only person authorized to actually evict the tenant is a law enforcement officer.
-The landlord must never attempt to force the tenant to move out of the rental unit.
-In fact, South Carolina law has made this illegal.
-For more information, see Illegal Eviction Procedures in South Carolina.
+The landlord must never attempt to force the tenant to move out of the rental unit, as South Carolina law has made this illegal.

 Rationale for the Rules

-Landlords must carefully follow all the rules and procedures required by South Carolina law when evicting a tenant; otherwise, the eviction may not be valid.
-Although these rules and procedures may seem burdensome to the landlord, they are there for a reason.
-Evictions often occur very quickly, and the end result is serious: the tenant has lost a place to live.
+Landlords must carefully follow all the rules and procedures required by South Carolina law when evicting a tenant; otherwise, the eviction might not be valid.
+Although these rules and procedures can seem burdensome to the landlord, they are in place for a reason.
+Evictions often occur very quickly, and the end result is serious: the tenant has lost their home.
 The rules help ensure the eviction is justified and that the tenant has enough time to find a new home.

 Talk to a Lawyer